Decision Models for Selecting Federated Learning Architecture Patterns: Decision Models

-A \textbf{model replacement trigger} pattern monitors the performance of the model that is deployed for real-world usage and when the model's performance (accuracy, precision, etc.) degrades, a request for a new model will be generated to trigger for a new model training task.
-This maintains the \textit{upgradability} and \textit{reliability} of the systems.
-However, the continuous monitoring and update of the deployed models will affect the \textit{computation efficiency}.
 A \textbf{deployment selector} pattern fulfills the requirement to deploy the trained model to the client devices for real-world usage.
 This pattern is complemented by the \textbf{training configurator} to increase the model's \textit{ease of deployment}.
 It deploys converged models based on preset criteria.
 This is especially crucial in multi-task and multi-model training scenario~\cite{lo2021architectural,kairouz2019advances,10.1145/3450288} where the local data is used to train the models from multiple, different-but-related applications.
-The \textbf{deployment selector} pattern selects clients that are most suitable to receive the model, according to their specifications, resources, applications, etc. This enhances the \textit{model suitability} for each client device's application.
+The \textbf{deployment selector} pattern selects clients that are most suitable to receive the model, according to their specifications, resources, applications, etc. For instance, a smartphone keyboard application provider can deploy the next-world prediction global model to smartphone users that are frequent typists and the text translation global model to smartphone users that use more translation applications for training.
+This enhances the \textit{model suitability} for each client device's application.
+Some examples are \textit{Azure Machine Learning}\footnote{https://docs.microsoft.com/en-us/azure/machine-learning/concept-model-management-and-deployment} that supports mass deployment with a step of compute target selection, and \textit{Amazon SageMaker}\footnote{https://docs.aws.amazon.com/sagemaker/latest/dg/multi-model-endpoints.html} which can host multiple models with multi-model endpoints.
 However, the \textit{data privacy} is compromised as more application and device information are required for the selection criteria and causes lower \textit{computational efficiency}.
-Lastly, a \textbf{model compressor} pattern can be adopted to reduce the data size of the model before being transferred between the two parties.
-Model pruning and compression can increase the \textit{communication efficiency} but may negatively impact the \textit{model quality} due to the lower model and data precision~\cite{10.1145/3450288,kairouz2019advances}.